The Platypus Nature’s Quirkiest Creature

 Photo: Platypus habitat map

-Platypus live in creeks, streams, billabongs, and ponds in eastern Australia, where the climate is temperate to sub-tropical.
+Platypus live in freshwater creeks, streams, billabongs, and ponds with gravelly or pebbled stream-beds in eastern Australia and Tasmania.
 They prefer heavily wooded areas with steep and stable riverbanks into which they can dig their burrows.
-They also require waterways with gravelly or pebbled streambeds where their food sources are found.

 A platypus establishes a home range and forages in that range.
 Its home range may overlap with other platypuses, but they do not have territorial disputes.
 Instead, they try to avoid each other, even changing their foraging schedule to do so.